tyron12233/AnyaCooked/README.md

 * pooling instead of spawning
 * fix sound: the countdown sound; burning warning sound
 * fix the scoring system - currently all recipes are scored equally - recipes with more ingredients should give more points
-* BACKGLOG: instead of spawning plates on the plates counter right away, start with plates on several counters; player should be able to put ingredients directly on the plate if the plate is on the counter; player should be able to put ingredients in a bun even if the bun isn't on a plate
+* BACKGLOG: instead of spawning plates on the plates counter right away, start with plates on several counters; player should be able to put ingredients directly on the plate if the plate is on the counter; player should be able to put ingredients in a bun even if the bun isn't on a plate; logic and input for boosting the player's movement.